MDPI: Inclusion in Early Warning List of the Chinese Academy of Sciences

 In December 2020, the Chinese Academy of Sciences published a list of journals that may suffer from issues of scientific quality and other risk characteristics.
 There were 22 MDPI group journals in the 65 journals given in its initial list.
 MDPI responded to the list promising to communicate with the academy and improve its journals' parameters to remove the affected journals from the list as soon as possible.
 The list was updated in December 2021 and reduced to only 41 journals, of which seven MDPI journals were included.
-In the 2025 revision of the list, however, all MDPI journals were removed.
-This change reflects an updated assessment by CAS, indicating that MDPI titles no longer meet the criteria for early warning classification.
+In the 2025 revision of the list, all MDPI journals were removed.

-Perception of Hungarian researchers
+Perception among Hungarian researchers

 A survey published in 2022 asked Hungarian researchers for their perception of MDPI journals.
 Those Hungarian researchers generally felt MDPI journals were sufficiently prestigious to be worth publishing in, being indexed in major databases and having reasonable journal impact factor.
 However, most researchers felt the primary driving force to publish with MDPI journals was their fast article turnaround time.
 In 2019–2020, MDPI articles took 35–37 days on average for acceptance (including revisions), and 41 days to publish the final article online after its initial submission, as compared to an industry average of 163 days.

 Assessments in the Nordic countries

 MDPI has been criticized by scientific bodies in Norway, Finland, and Denmark that rank academic journals for their quality and relevance.
 In the Finnish and Danish lists, the majority of MDPI journals do not meet the criteria of the body to be ranked in the list.
-The Norwegian Scientific Index has been less critical, giving the vast majority of individual MDPI journals designations as "level 1", denoting a publisher as academic; although some journals are ranked "level 0" denoting non-academic status, including one of MDPI's flagship journals, Sustainability.
+The Norwegian Scientific Index has been less critical, giving the vast majority of individual MDPI journals designations as "level 1", their "standard" rating denoting a publisher as academic; although some journals are ranked "level 0" denoting non-academic status, including one of MDPI's flagship journals, Sustainability.
 In 2021, following a survey sent to Norwegian scientists, the Norwegian Scientific Index also created a special rank called "level X", which was used to denote journals undergoing evaluation as possible predatory journals, specifically citing concerns over MDPI journals for the new rank's creation.

 The head of the National Publication Committee of Norway and a number of Norwegian scholars have been highly critical of MDPI, with some lobbying to remove MDPI from the Norwegian Scientific Index entirely.
 They cite the poor reputation of MDPI among Nordic scientific bodies, how there are many academics that boycott MDPI journals outright, or accuse MDPI journals of having a peer review process that is not up to academic standards.
-Among their descriptions, they call MDPI a Chinese organization with a "small artificial office in Switzerland", and "a money-making machine" that plays on the desire of academics to embellish their CV (see publish-or-perish).
+Among their descriptions, they call MDPI a Chinese organization with a "small artificial office in Switzerland", and "a money-making machine" that plays on the desire of academics to embellish their CV.